Generalization Properties of hyper-RKHS and its Applications: Learning in hyper-RKHS

 \subsection{Regularized Risk Minimization in hyper-RKHS}

 The elements in hyper-RKHS are kernel functions, and thus the associated reproducing kernel is called the hyper-kernel (kernel of kernel), termed as $\underline{k}$.
-The definition of this space is presented as follows.
+The definition of this space and its associated (reproducing) hyper-kernel is presented as follows.